arancauchi/dark-past/scripts/greely.md

 All the supplies sank with it.

+They were about to face a third winter alone.

 Back at Fort Conger, nothing reached Greeley or his men.
 No ship.
 No rescue.
 No word.
 Two brutal years dragged by in the unending cold.

 Frederick proved himself to be a skilled hunter, this gained him popularity among the crew but still he could not earn the respect of Greeley.
 Mens faces lit up when they saw he had caught yet another seal.

-But as the animals migrated for the winter, the hunters returned with empty hands and by August 1883, food supply ran low and all hope of rescue had been lost.
+But as the animals migrated for the winter, the hunters returned with empty hands.

+ By August 1883, hope of rescue had died.
+Soon, the men would follow.

 ACT 3: THE SLOW DEATH